Jack Ainley, boilerman and night watchman.

 The former Holy Trinity pupil went from fan to proud team member when he joined the back- room staff as kitman at the age of 65.

-For around 15 years he looked after the players, helping out around the stadium and preparing them for kick-off.
+For around 15 years he looked after the players, helping out around the

 His family treasure a letter signed by King George VI, thanking him for his military service and three medals for his wartime heroics, including the 1939-1945 star, the Pacific Star and the War Medal.